About This Guide

 Before we go further, we need to clear away some misconceptions that prevent leaders from embracing holiness as a practical reality.

-Holiness is not moral perfectionism
+Holiness isn't moral perfectionism

 Perfectionism focuses on never making mistakes.
 Holiness focuses on direction, not perfection.
 Perfectionism leads to shame when you fail.
 Holiness leads to repentance and growth.
 You can be holy while still being human, still making mistakes, still needing grace.
-The holy leader is not the one who never falls but the one who keeps getting up.
+The holy leader isn't the one who never falls but the one who keeps getting up.

-Holiness is not religious performance
+Holiness isn't religious performance

-Holiness is not isolation from the world
+Holiness isn't isolation from the world

 Some people interpret "set apart" as "separated from."
 They withdraw from the marketplace, avoid relationships with non-believers, and build walls instead of bridges.
 But Jesus was called "a friend of sinners."
 He was set apart, but not isolated.
 He engaged deeply with the world while remaining anchored in His Father's will.

-Holiness is not judging others
+Holiness isn't judging others

 True holiness produces humility, not pride.
 When you genuinely pursue God, you become more aware of your own failures, not less.
 You extend more grace to others because you know how much you need it yourself.
 Self-righteousness is the Pharisee who thanked God he was not like other people.
 True holiness makes you more compassionate, not more condemning.